ONLINE: HONORS HISTORY & Literature

 - Memorization.
 Students will memorize a substantial passage of Chaucer's Middle English.
 They will be coached in correct pronunciation, and recordings of authentic pronunciation will be made available to them.

-To register, you must pay the fee for Semester 1; we will invoice you for Semester 2, with payment due by September 1.
+To register, you must pay half of the course fee; we will invoice you for the balance, with payment due by September 1.

 Your course fee covers two semesters and 75 hours of instruction.
 Texts are not included (see Texts to purchase at right).